-288 Model performance
+266 Model performance

-Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with MP2D fingerprints) give the most accurate crossvalidation results.
-R Random Forests, Support Vector Machines and Tensorflow models have similar accuracies with balanced sensitivity (true position rate) and specificity (true negative rate). lazar models with PaDEL descriptors have low sensitivity and R Deep Learning models have low specificity.
+Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with

+MP2D fingerprints) give the most accurate crossvalidation results.
+R Random Forests,

+Support Vector Machines and Tensorflow models have similar accuracies with balanced

-The accuracy of lazar in-silico predictions are comparable to the interlaboratory variability of the Ames test (80-85% according to Benigni and Giuliani (1988)), especially for predictions with high confidence (84%).
+270 sensitivity (true position rate) and specificity (true negative rate). lazar models with ability of the Ames test (80-85% according to Benigni and Giuliani (1988)), especially for predictions with high confidence (84%).
 This is a clear indication that in-silico predictions can be as reliable as the bioassays, if the compounds are close to the applicability domain.
-This conclusion is also supported by our analysis of lazar lowest observed effect level predictions, which are also similar to the experimental variability (Helma et al. (2018)).
+This conclusion is also supported by our analysis of lazar lowest observed